dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

   - media: VARCHAR(255), NOT NULL
   - barcode: VARCHAR(255), NOT NULL
   - avarage_cost: MEDIUMINT, NOT NULL
-  - quantity: MEDIUMINT, NOT NULL
+  - quantity: DECIMAL(6,4), NOT NULL
   - price: INT, NOT NULL
   - order_limits: SMALLINT, NOT NULL
-  - option_value_id: SMALLINT, NOT NULL
+  - option_value: SMALLINT, NOT NULL
-  - option_name_id: SMALLINT, NOT NULL
+  - option_table_id: XL / blue / rubber
   - promo_id: SMALLINT, NOT NULL
   - product_id: MEDIUMINT, NOT NULL
   - is_deactivated: TINYINT(1), NOT NULL